Comic Book apps

 2021.
 Bibliotheca Cloud Library now offers comic books

-The Bibliotheca Cloud Library has entered into a partnership with ComicsPlus, a platform offering access to a vast collection of over 20,000 digital comics, graphic novels, and manga.
-This offering is now available for libraries worldwide to purchase.
-ComicsPlus provides curated collections of age-appropriate digital comics for both adult and juvenile readers.
-Its catalogue includes popular titles such as Avatar: The Last Airbender & The Legend of Korra, Big Nate, Bone, Disney Princesses, Geronimo Stilton, Stranger Things, Locke & Key, American Gods, and noteworthy nonfiction works like March and They Called Us Enemy.
-With its wide reach, Bibliotheca Cloud Library serves as an excellent alternative to Overdrive, empowering over 30,000 libraries across 20 countries.
+Bibliotheca Cloud Library is now partnering with ComicsPlus, which provides unlimited, concurrent access to over 20,000 digital comics, graphic novels and manga, now available for purchase by libraries globally.
+ComicsPlus’ extensive collection offers age-appropriate digital comics for both adult and young readers in curated assortments.
+Selections include popular titles such as Avatar: The Last Airbender & The Legend of Korra, Big Nate, Bone, Disney Princesses, Geronimo Stilton, Stranger Things, Locke & Key, American Gods and timely, award-winning nonfiction like March and They Called Us Enemy.
+Bibliotheca Cloud Library serves as a strong alternative to Overdrive, supporting over 30,000 libraries across 20 different countries.

 2019.
 DC Comics now available on Prime Reading and Kindle Unlimited